 A user agent server may receive an INVITE request with no offer in it.
-In this case, following normal SIP procedures, the user agent server will provide an offer in a reliable response (1xx or 2xx).
-The user agent client will send the answer in another SIP request.
-If the offer and the answer contain preconditions, the user agent client SHOULD NOT alert the user until all the mandatory preconditions in the answer are met.
+In this case, following normal procedures defined in [1] and in [5], the user agent server will provide an offer in a reliable 1xx response.
+The user agent client will send the answer in another SIP request (i.e., the PRACK for the 1xx).
+If the offer and the answer contain preconditions, the user agent server SHOULD NOT alert the user until all the mandatory preconditions in the answer are met.